 New Jersey DWI Attorney John Menzel

-When a DWI case involves serious bodily injury, the usual considerations for plea bargaining, such as interlock devices as an alternative to revocation of driving privileges, are not typically applicable.
-The legal system treats these cases with greater severity, and there is less flexibility in negotiating reduced penalties.
+When a DWI case involves serious bodily injury, the cases are usually handled by a county prosecutor rather than a municipal prosecutor.
+In such cases, the DWI is a component of a more serious crime like child endangerment, vehicular assault, or vehicular homicide.
+The usual considerations for plea bargaining, such as interlock devices as an alternative to driving privilege revocation, are not typically applicable.
+Because of the overarching crime associated with the DWI, the legal system treats these cases with greater severity, and there is less flexibility in negotiating reduced penalties.
 In cases where a DWI results in a fatality, plea bargaining options are further restricted.
-Prosecutors are also likely to pursue more stringent penalties, and the opportunities for negotiation are limited.
+Prosecutors are likely to pursue more stringent penalties, limiting opportunities for negotiation.

 Victim Input